-- 1. Residential Uses.
+- Residen al Uses.

 - a.
-Family day care homes (serving six (6) to twelve (12) children or adults).
+Family day care homes {serving six (6) to twelve (12) children or adults}.

 - 2. Agricultural Uses.

 - a.
 Special agriculture consisting of those intensive agricultural operations commonly known as confinement operations where large numbers of animals or fowl are confined to a relatively small space including such operations as hog, veal and poultry pens or houses, feedlots for beef animals, hogs, sheep and other animals, and dairy farming operations.

 - 3. Commercial and Civic Uses.

 - a.
 Convalescent homes, nursing homes or assisted living facilities.

 - b.
 Utility Service, Major.

 - c.
-Hospital or health center.
+Hospital or health center. (removed by Ordinance 2024-09/ Adopted August 6, 2024)

 - d.
 Schools.

 - e.
 Public Service facility

 - f.
 Public or private parks, recreation not including those which have been approved as a part of subdivision plan.

 - g.
 Private club or lodges including recreational uses or facilities.

 - 4. Miscellaneous Uses.

 - a.
 Cemeteries.

 - b.
 Columbarium.

 - c.
 Towers more than 50 feet in height in accordance with Sec.
 5.2 of these regulations.

 - d.
 Stable for keeping of horses, ponies or other livestock as a business, provided that any building for keeping of animals shall be located at least 100 feet from any side